Scott Alexander Hairston

 He was immediately successful in the minors, hitting .347 in 2001 and .345 in 2002.
 Other than in 2003, as he was moved up to AA and then AAA, he hit .300 each year in the minors through 2006, and showed some power, too.

-With the 2008 Padres he was a frequently-used outfielder, appearing in 51 games in center field and 49 in left field, with a total of 362 plate appearances.
+With the Padres in 2008 he was a frequently-used outfielder, appearing in 51 games in center field and 49 in left field, with a total of 362 plate appearances.
 He slugged .479, playing for a team whose ballpark strongly favored pitchers over hitters.
+In June that year, the Padres became the first major league team ever to win four consecutive games, all by the same score (it was 2-1).
+In the fourth game, it was Hairston who clinched the record, by hitting a 10th inning walk-off homer to beat the New York Mets.
 In 2009, Scott continued to hit quite well for the Padres, slugging .533 in 56 games through July 5th, when he was traded to the Oakland Athletics; he appeared in 60 games for the A's, but showed less power.
 Altogether, he had 464 at-bats, the most of his career, topped 100 hits for the only time, and also set a personal best with 64 RBI.

 On April 27, 2012, Hairston hit for the cycle for the New York Mets in a game against the Colorado Rockies at Coors Field.
 In spite of Scott's tremendous day, the Mets lost that game, 18-9.
 Unexpectedly, he was one of the Mets' better hitters that season, hitting .263 with 25 doubles and 20 homers in 377 at-bats while filling in at all three outfield positions.
-His 134 games that season were the most of his career, and he also set career highs for homers and runs scored (52).
+His 134 games were the most of his career, and he also set career highs for homers and runs scored (52).
 A free agent again after the season, he signed a two-year deal with the Chicago Cubs on January 23, 2013.
 He did provide some power from the right side of the plate, hitting 7 homers in 51 games, but he was hitting only .163 on July 7th when the Cubs shipped him to the Washington Nationals.
 In a statistical oddity, he had only 16 hits but 18 RBIs at that point of the season, the result of hitting in the middle of the line-up against lefthanders and having 9 of his 16 hits go for extra bases.
+His final season was in 2014, when he hit .208 in 61 games mainly as a pinch-hitter for the Nationals.

 - 20-Home Run Seasons: 1 (2012)